Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Weakly Relativistic Quantum Harmonic Oscillator

 \subsection{Relativistic effects on quantum dynamics}

 From the results obtained in last subsection we can readily calculate the time evolution of variances for the wave-packet in the momentum and position spaces with the relativistic correction.
-For that we make use of explicit expressions derived in \eqref{vps} and \eqref{vqs}, and define
+For that we make use of explicit expressions derived in \eqref{vps} and \eqref{vs2}, and evaluate the following quantities \begin{widetext}